HHOppidumProject/imperium-romanum-corvid-wix-mongodb-adapter/README.md

 In the browser you should see the following, which indicates that the connector is running:
 > {"message":"Missing request context"}

 Copy the service URL.
-You will need it to [connect MySQL to your Velo enabled Wix site](#connecting-mysql-to-your-velo-enabled-wix-site).
+You will need it to [connect MongoDB to your Velo enabled Wix site](#connecting-MongoDB-to-your-velo-enabled-wix-site).

 ## Deploying to Google Cloud Run using the gcloud CLI